 - (7) Electronic Signatures.
 A document that is electronically served, filed, or issued by a court or clerk is considered signed if the document includes: - (A) a "/s/" and name typed in the space where the signature would otherwise appear, unless the document is notarized or sworn; or - (B) an electronic image or scanned image of the signature. - (8) Format.
 An electronically filed document must: - (A) be in text-searchable portable document format (PDF); - (B) be directly converted to PDF rather than scanned, if possible; - (C) not be locked; and - (D) otherwise comply with the Technology Standards set by the Judicial Committee on Information Technology and approved by the Supreme Court. - (9) Paper Copies.
-Unless required by local rule, a party need not file a paper copy of an electronically filed document. - (10) Electronic Orders, Notices, and Other Documents From the Court.
-The clerk maymust send orders, notices, orders, orand other communications about the casedocuments to the partyies electronically through the electronic filing manager established by the Office of Court Administration and an electronic filing service provider certified by the Office of Court Administration.
-A court seal may be electronic. - (11) Non-Conforming Documents.
+Unless required by local rule, a party need not file a paper copy of an electronically filed document. - (10) Electronic Orders, Notices, and Other Documents From the Court. - (A) Except as provided in (B), Tthe clerk may must send orders, notices, orders, or and other communications about the casedocuments to the partyies electronically through an electronic filing service provider certified by the Office of Court Administration.
+A court seal may be electronic. - (B) The clerk need not send orders, notices, or other documents electronically: - (i) when sealed or when access is otherwise restricted by law or court order; or - (ii) when an unrepresented party has not provided an e-mail address. - (11) Non-Conforming Documents.
 The clerk may not refuse to file a document that fails to conform with this rule.
-But the clerk may identify the error to be corrected and state a deadline for the party to resubmit the document in a conforming format. - (12) Original Wills.
+But the clerk may identify

+- the error to be corrected and state a deadline for the party to resubmit the document in a conforming format. - (12) Original Wills.
 When a party electronically files an application to probate a document as an original will, the original will must be filed with the clerk within three business days after the application is filed. - (13) Official Record.
 The clerk may designate an electronically filed document or a scanned paper document as the official court record.
 The clerk is not required to keep both paper and electronic versions of the same document unless otherwise required by local rule.
 But the clerk must retain an original will filed for probate in a numbered file folder.